 Is collagen really effective?

 Many clinical studies have shown that supplementing with collagen can significantly improve the appearance of skin by improving hydration, elasticity, density and decreasing fine lines and wrinkle formation.

-When is the best time to take collagen powder?
+When is the best time to take collagen?

-There isn’t a bad time to take Two Islands Marine Collagen Beauty Powder - it can be taken any time of the day so it depends on your daily routines.
+There isn’t a bad time to take collagen - it can be taken any time of the day so it depends on your daily routines.
 If you are having digestive or gut issues, then it may make more sense to take your collagen supplement in the morning on an empty stomach - we find many customers choose to take collagen with their morning coffee.

 Some customers prefer to take their collagen supplement before bed and feel it gives the body ample time to process the collagen whilst you sleep.